 "GOODBYE TAIPEI" - 1977 Added 28 Mar 02 A short-story written by Fred Reed and published in "The Times Magazine", April 4, 1977, Army Times Publishing Co.
 With thanks to Ed Bohannon for submitting it for addition to the Shu Linkou site.
 Good reading and colorful. "...However, many of Dawg Flight circa 1970 will dispute this writer's idea that you couldn't have a "really" good time in Taipei!"

-Linkou Navy Photo by Jim Valkwitch Brand new "sister" website (launched 19 Feb 14) to the original Linkou Navy site covering the Navy at Linkou from 1955 to 1977.
-Naval Security Group (NSG) "Squid" Jim Valkwitch (Shulinkou 1971-72), a longtime contributor to this site, created and runs the website.
+Linkou Navy Photo by Jim Valkwitch New website launched 19 Feb 2014 covering the Navy at Linkou from 1955 to 1977.
+Naval Security Group's (NSG) Jim Valkwitch (Linkou Delta Section: 1971-72) created and runs the website.
 Jim gives visitors a humorous look at Delta Sections' cast of characters and their antics in Taipei and on the Hill.
 An excellent website with lots of photos, funny stories, and an updated Linkou Navy roster.
-A "must see" new site...!
+A "must see" site...!

 Taipei Signal Army (TSA) Blog Active historical blog established in 2010 by John Crum, who was stationed at the Grass Mountain (Taipei) communications facility with the U.S. Army STRATCOM Long Lines Battalion in Taiwan from 1968 to 1969.
 This excellent blog covers Taiwan from the 1950s through today with lots of great photos and interesting info about Taipei and Taiwan, as well as some fun stuff.